-But the most common problems are that it’s badly written, with obvious typos, grammatical and spelling errors.
+But the most common problems are that it’s poorly written, with glaring typos, grammatical and spelling errors.
 Or it has an awfully weak first chapter that fails to grab a reader’s attention or interest.

-But if a book is reasonably good, very good or even fantastic, and it is not selling, there are two problems that could be causing the lack of sales.
+But if a book is reasonably good, very good or even fantastic, and it is not selling, two problems could be causing the lack of sales.

 It has an awful cover and a terrible or weak book description.

 Great book covers sell books

 I see a lot of books, which are perhaps quite good and very well written.
 But they suffer from the author’s idea that apart from being a great writer, they are also a very good book cover designer.
 Sadly, this is rarely, if ever the case.